rjdbcm/Aspidites/README.md

 [![libraries.io](https://img.shields.io/badge/Libraries.io--inactive)](https://libraries.io/github/rjdbcm/Aspidites)

 ## Core Dependencies
-Aspidites has just 3 core dependencies, all licensed under a compatible OSI approved license.
+Aspidites has just 3 core dependencies, two required and one optional, one all licensed under a compatible OSI approved license.
 In general, dependencies are vendored unless they are commonly-used libraries.

+Required:
 - cython
+- future

+Optional:
 - numpy
-- future

 In addition to the core dependencies are the 4 optional dependencies, all licensed under a compatible OSI approved license, needed to run the canned test-suite.
 - pytest